 Social Media Marketing (SMM)

-As the name suggests, social media marketing involves using social media platforms to promote your product or service; There are several social media platforms you need to track daily.
+As the name suggests, social media marketing involves using social media platforms to promote your product or service.
+You need to track several social media platforms daily.

 But here are the common KPIs that you can track on any social media platform: